apptainer/singularity-userdocs/singularity_and_docker.rst

     Elevated privileges (e.g., via ``sudo``) are *not* required when use is made of the Sylabs Cloud Remote Builder.

 During the build process, progress can be monitored in the Sylabs Cloud portal on the Remote Builder page - as illustrated upon completion by the screenshot below.
 Once complete, this results in a *local* copy of the SIF file ``lolcow_rb.sif``.
-From the `Sylabs Cloud Singularity Library <https://cloud.sylabs.io/library>`_ it is evident that the 'original' SIF file remains available via this portal.
+From the `Sylabs Cloud apptainer Library <https://cloud.sylabs.io/library>`_ it is evident that the 'original' SIF file remains available via this portal.

 .. image:: lolcow_sylabsrb.png